Shrewsbury NJ Possession of Drug Paraphernalia Defense Lawyers

 - carburetor pipes

 - air-driven pipes

 - ice pipes or chillers

 In coordination with the aforementioned definition, N.J.S.A.
 2C:36-2 prohibits the possession of drug paraphernalia, mandating the following:

 It shall be unlawful for any person to use, or to possess with intent to use, drug paraphernalia to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, conceal, ingest, inhale, or otherwise introduce into the human body a controlled dangerous substance, controlled substance analog or toxic chemical in violation of the provisions of chapter 35 of this title.
 Any person who violates this section is guilty of a disorderly persons offense.

 Contact Ocean Grove NJ Possession of Drug Paraphernalia Lawyers for Help with Your Case

-If you or someone you love is facing drug charges such as possession of drug paraphernalia in Monmouth County, New Jersey, contact the offices of Chamlin, Rosen, Uliano & Witherington at 732-440-3950.
-One of the firm’s skilled defense lawyers will be happy to evaluate your case, to provide answers to your pressing questions, and to discuss the alternatives that may be available to you.
+If you or someone you love is facing drug charges such as possession of drug paraphernalia in Monmouth County, New Jersey, contact the offices of Chamlin, Uliano & Walsh at 732-440-3950.
+One of the firm’s skilled defense lawyers will be happy to evaluate your case, provide answers to your pressing questions, and discuss the alternatives that may be available to you.